IJSComplexMatter/dtmm/doc/tutorial.rst

 >>> viewer = dtmm.field_viewer(field_data_out, bulk_data = True)

-Now instead of the "focus" parameter you can change the "layer" parameter and the viewer shows the power of the EM field in a specified layer.
+Now  the "focus" parameter has a role of selecting a layer index and the viewer shows the power of the EM field in the specified layer.

 .. plot:: examples/viewer_bulk_data.py